Effective Date: August 1, 2018

 a.
 Business/Commercial: Use Travel Card.
 Allowable to the extent of actual cost of reasonable accommodations.
 Department shall determine reasonable costs of the lodging based on the business needs of the traveler and the individual business trip.

 Single-room occupancy rate must be indicated on lodging receipt.
-Itemized receipts required–for deposit as well as for balance due.
 If e-receipts are available from the supplier, paper receipts need not be attached to the expense report.

 b.
 Camping Fees: Allowable as lodging expenses if paid to commercial campground or State/National Park.
 Itemized receipts and proof of payment required if over $75.
-Use Travel Card wherever possible (proof of payment not required for Travel Card transactions).
+Use Travel Card.

 c.
 Deposit: Use Travel Card to issue payment directly to vendor.
 When reconciling charge on the expense report, identify it as a deposit.
-Itemized receipts required–for both the lodging deposit and the balance of the hotel stay.
+Itemized receipt (hotel folio) required, showing both the lodging deposit and the balance of the hotel stay.

 d.
 Staying with Friends: Travelers who arrange private lodging (staying with friends/family) can be reimbursed up to $25/day for associated costs.
 (No receipt required.)